 Pre-Approved Placement Organizations

-A student who secures a position at a pre-approved organization may still be required to obtain additional details about the specific work s/he will undertake, and receive written approval from the Chayes Fellowship program.
+A student who secures a position at a pre-approved organization may still be required to obtain additional details about the specific work they will undertake and to receive written approval from the Chayes Fellowship program.

 New Placement Organizations